DavidCalebChaparroOrozco/Daily-Projects/README.md

   * Today, we're diving into the development of a Minesweeper game with a Graphical User Interface (GUI) using Pygame.
 This classic game challenges players to uncover hidden mines on a grid-based board without detonating any of them.
 Our implementation leverages Pygame's intuitive interface to provide an engaging and immersive gaming experience.
 Players can reveal tiles, flag potential mines, and navigate through various difficulty levels or customize their game settings.
 Join us as we explore the world of game development with Python and Pygame, bringing the timeless excitement of Minesweeper to life in a modern and visually appealing format. 🕹️💣🎮
 * Day 80: Student Practice Management System
   * Today, we developed a Python-based system to manage student internships.
 This system features:
-    - Practice Registration: Capture student details, company name, and practice duration.
+    - **Practice Registration**: Capture student details, company name, and practice duration.
-    - Internship Tracking: Monitor ongoing practices with detailed views.
+    - **Internship Tracking**: Monitor ongoing practices with detailed views.
-    - Average Duration Calculation: Display the average length of internships.
+    - **Average Duration Calculation**: Display the average length of internships.
-    - Company-Specific Intern Count: Determine the number of interns per company.
+    - **Company-Specific Intern Count**: Determine the number of interns per company.
-    - Company Update for Practices: Modify the company associated with a student's practice.
+    - **Company Update for Practices**: Modify the company associated with a student's practice.
-    - User-Friendly Menu Interface: Easily navigate and interact with the system.
+    - **User-Friendly Menu Interface**: Easily navigate and interact with the system.

   This system aims to streamline the management of student internships, benefiting both students and administrators. 🎓🏢📊
 * Day 81: Random Roulette